Wrist Surgeon in New York City

 - Partial wrist fusions change the physics of wrist biomechanics, which increases the load on your remaining wrist joints.
 In some people, this biomechanical alteration may put them at risk for suffering arthritis in the wrist at some point in their life.

 Fusing wrist bones involves your wrist surgeon in Jersey City removing cartilage between bones in order to fuse the bones.
 During the fusing process, your wrist bones will be held together with wires, screws or staples.
 Bone grafts further increase fusion rates, with grafts usually taken from your hip bone.

 Performed to treat scaphoid instability, mid-carpal instability or Kienbock’s disease, this partial wrist fusion technique helps strengthen the wrist and prevent bone death by facilitating blood flow to the wrist.

-If your wrist surgeon in Jersey City diagnoses you with rheumatoid arthritis of the wrist, you may need radiolunate fusion surgery to repair degenerating bones and restore partial movement to your wrist.
+If your wrist surgeon in Jersey City or New York diagnoses you with rheumatoid arthritis of the wrist, you may need radiolunate fusion surgery to repair degenerating bones and restore partial movement to your wrist.

 Wrist arthritis accompanied by distal radius intra-articular fractures affecting the proximal row of carpal bones (but not the mid-carpal joint) is often treated with this type of partial wrist fusion technique.

 STT fusion is indicated when osteoarthritis affects wrist functioning.
 If your wrist surgeon in NYC decides to perform an SST fusion, he will fuse three of your wrist bones together—the scaphoid, trapezoid and trapezium.

 Four-Corner Fusion (fusion of the hamate, capitate, lunate and trapezium bones with scaphoid excision)